An intrinsic nonlinear Ohmic current

-{\it{Discussions.}} The intrinsic nonlinear NHT current should be present in a large class of three-dimensional materials with time-reversal symmetry breaking.
+{\it{Discussions.}} The intrinsic nonlinear Ohmic current should be present in a large class of three-dimensional materials with time-reversal symmetry breaking.
 This present study illuminates a deeper insight on the intrinsic currents in ferromagnetic and antiferromagnetic materials.
+To find a semiclassical correspondence of the INOC is of particular interest.
 An additional natural extension of our work is the inclusion of spin effect.
-Recently, the nonlinear spin effects in $\mathcal{T}$-breaking system are attracting much attention, such as the nonlinear spin current induced by BCD in antiferromagnetic metals \cite{hayami2022nonlinear} and nonlinear spin magnetoelectric effect induced by BCP \cite{xiao2022intrinsic}.
-The derivation of the spin version of the NHT current might be straightforward.
-Likewise, a temperature gradient can also be capable of driving the NHT current.
-Based on the recently developed nonlinear thermal transport theory \cite{PhysRevB.101.155204,wang2022quantum}, the thermal counterpart of the NHT current deserves a future study.
+Recently, the nonlinear spin effects in $\mathcal{T}$-breaking system are attracting much attention, such as the nonlinear spin current induced by BCD in antiferromagnetic metals \cite{PhysRevB.106.024405} and nonlinear spin magnetoelectric effect induced by BCP \cite{xiao2022intrinsic}.
+The derivation of the spin version of the INOC might be straightforward.
+Likewise, a temperature gradient can also be capable in the generation of INOC.
+Based on the recently developed nonlinear thermal transport theory \cite{PhysRevB.101.155204,PhysRevB.106.035148}, the thermal counterpart of the INOC deserves a future study.

 This work is supported in part by the NSFC (Grant Nos.
 11974348, 11674317, and 11834014), and the National Key R$\&$D Program of China (Grant No. 2018FYA0305800).
 It is also supported by the Fundamental Research Funds for the Central Universities, and the Strategic Priority Research Program of CAS (Grant Nos.
 XDB28000000, and and XDB33000000).